-Under the United States federal law, the Racketeer Influence and Corrupt Organizations Act (more commonly known as RICO) is used to help law enforcement close a loophole that was perceived to allow leaders of large crime organizations to get away from conviction.
+Under the United States federal law, the Racketeer Influenced and Corrupt Organizations Act (more commonly known as RICO) is used to help law enforcement close a loophole that was perceived to allow leaders of large crime organizations to get away from conviction.
 Racketeering refers to those who partake in a racket or an illegal business.
 This can mean anything from partaking in an illegal lottery to embezzlement, terrorism, money laundering or other.

 The RICO Act was passed in October of 1970 and allowed for law enforcement to charge an entire group with racketeering – its original purpose was to help in the prosecution of the Mafia.
 Since its inception, however, it has spread to incorporate many different charges.
-Essentially, anyone who can be proven to be part of an organization can be charged with the crimes committed by the group – this allowed for the leaders of a group to be charged with crimes that they ordered others to commit, but they themselves had no partake in carrying out.
+Essentially, anyone who can be proven to be part of an organization can be charged with the crimes committed by the group – this allowed for the leaders of a group to be charged with crimes that they ordered others to commit, but they themselves had not partaken in carrying out.

 There are many different famous cases involving RICO, some of which involved the following: